torvalds/linux/Documentation/process/cve.rst

 outside of the kernel community has made it clear that the kernel community should have control over those assignments.

-The Linux kernel developer team does have the ability to assign CVEs for potential Linux kernel security issues.
-This assignment is independent of the :doc:`normal Linux kernel security bug reporting process<../process/security-bugs>`.
+The GNU/Linux kernel developer team does have the ability to assign CVEs for potential GNU/Linux kernel security issues.
+This assignment is independent of the :doc:`normal GNU/Linux kernel security bug reporting process<../process/security-bugs>`.

-A list of all assigned CVEs for the Linux kernel can be found in the archives of the linux-cve mailing list, as seen on https://lore.kernel.org/linux-cve-announce/.
+A list of all assigned CVEs for the GNU/Linux kernel can be found in the archives of the linux-cve mailing list, as seen on https://lore.kernel.org/linux-cve-announce/.
 To get notice of the assigned CVEs, please `subscribe